ShareX/sharex.github.io/docs/custom-uploader.md

 ### header

-Can be used to get specific response header value.
+Can be used to get a specific response header value.

 Syntax: